collective/collective.glossary/README.rst

 collective.glossary
 ===================

-Dexterity-based content types to define a glossary and its terms.
+Content types to define a glossary and its terms.

 Screenshots